5 governors push presidential candidates to aid Great Lakes

 Trump’s record on Great Lakes issues is mixed.
 His budget plans have called for slashing or eliminating funding for the Great Lakes Restoration Initiative, a multi-year program to prevent species invasions, clean up polluted harbors and river mouths, reduce nutrient runoff that feeds toxic algae and restore wildlife habitat.
 Congress has consistently rejected those proposals and maintained funding at $300 million annually.

 The president’s latest spending plan in February proposed cutting the program’s funding for the next fiscal year to $30 million.
-But a month later, during a rally in Grand Rapids, he reversed course and pledged $300 million.
+But a month later, during a rally in Grand Rapids, he reversed course and pledged $300 million .

-He also has supported initial funding of a nearly $1 billion expansion of the Soo Locks, a crucial navigation link for vessels hauling iron ore and other commodities between Lake Superior and Lake Huron.
+He also has supported initial funding of a nearly $1 billion expansion of navigation locks in Sault Ste.
+Marie, Michigan, a crucial link for vessels hauling iron ore and other commodities between Lake Superior and Lake Huron.

 The governors’ platform calls for incrementally boosting the restoration initiative to $475 million a year, along with tripling federal funding for drinking water and wastewater treatment infrastructure.

+“Too many children and families are exposed to unsafe drinking water,” said Evers, chairman of the Great Lakes governors and premiers group.

-It also requests funding of a plan to strengthen defenses against invasive Asian carp at the Brandon Road Lock and Dam in Illinois and help with cutting nutrient pollution of the western Lake Erie basin 40 percent by 2025.
+The platform also requests funding of a $778 million plan to strengthen defenses against invasive Asian carp at the Brandon Road Lock and Dam in Illinois and help with cutting nutrient pollution of the western Lake Erie basin 40 percent by 2025.

+Whitmer acknowledged the governors’ wish list was expensive but said it was justified.

+“We’ve seen the East Coast and West Coast get a great deal of federal support for a variety of things similar to what’s in this agenda, while the freshwater coasts get shortchanged,” she said.

 Another proposal seeks stepped-up federal funding and standards to deal with perfluoroalkyl and polyfluoroalkyl substances, or PFAS, which are thousands of toxic chemicals used in products ranging from nonstick cookware to stain-resistant fabrics and firefighting foam.
 The compounds, which federal toxicologists have linked to health problems, have been detected in many drinking water systems.